REFLECTING ON WHAT REAL SUCCESS IS

 My friend's statement prompted me to question my own ideas of what success is.
 To what standards do I hold myself?
 Who selected them?
 What does it mean to succeed in life?
 Are the values of our culture, my values?
 What do I consider success to be?

 From this standpoint, having a lot of everything does not necessarily mean a lot or make us successful.
-Which seems obvious, but apparently isn't.
-Being a billionaire does not necessarily mean you are also a great or even fine human being.
+Which seems obvious, but apparently isn't to a lot of people.
+Being a billionaire does not necessarily make you a great or even fine human being.
 What does having all the money in the world matter if all you care about is using it to feed your own pleasures and ego?
 You don't take accolades with you when you die, or a Nobel Peace Prize, or a mansion, or a beautiful body.
 And definitely not money.
-The only collateral that will be worth anything then is the imprint of how we treated others while we lived.
+The only collateral worth anything when you die is the imprint of how you treated others while you lived.

 All other attributes aside, including having money, how we treated others will more than likely be the main way we are remembered.

 In these times, being a good human being seems revolutionary, going against the tide.
 There is so much negativity and toxicity in the world feeding nature and its beings.
-There's a lot of work to be done.
-We have to pull ourselves up by the bootstraps of our humanity, kindness and decency and make the wellness of others a priority.
+We need more people making the effort to be kind and decent, making that a priority, as it has a domino effect.

 https://www.catholicnewsagency.com/resource/55030/peace-prayer-of-st-francis-of-assisi